tornadoweb/tornado/CONTRIBUTING.md

 or machine-generated, are subject to strict code review standards.
 However, PRs that appear to be AI-generated *and* contain clear flaws (such as failing CI) may be closed without detailed review.

+## PR Checklist

+- [ ] Run `tox -e lint,docs,py3` locally and make sure it passes
+- [ ] If you modify `curl_httpclient.py`, also run `tox -e py3-full`
+- [ ] Review your changes for any backwards incompatibilities that may affect downstream applications using Tornado